wadejensen/scala-js-cross-compile-example/README.md

 ```

-To run the compiled Scala artifact from sbt use:
+To run the compiled Scala artifact from sbt:
 ```
     sbt> fooJVM/run
 ```